Nikki Beach Ibiza

 Move away from the main cities and discover the quieter, intimate side of Spain.
 The Camino de Santiago walk called the "Queen of all Walks" is long, and it can be done in stages.
 Along its well-trodden path are Gothic cathedrals, medieval villages, the beautiful people, and more food and wine.

 For the party animals at heart, go straight to Ibiza, the beach club capital of Europe.
-Famed for its pulsating clubbing heart, drug scene, and sunburnt revellers.
+Famed for its pulsating clubbing heart and sunburnt revellers.
 Bars, restaurants, and resorts cater to everyone.

 Ole and welcome to Spain!
 It's loving, classy, and enthusiastic.